Please ensure Javascript is enabled for purposes of website accessibility

 Construction began in late 2021 and will be completed approximately three years later.
 Crews are working in multiple locations simultaneously.
 Construction will occur in all three Seminole Heights neighborhoods: South Seminole Heights, Old Seminole Heights, and Southeast Seminole Heights.

-The dates listed below are tentative as of October 31, 2023, and subject to weather and unforeseen conditions.
+The dates listed below are tentative as of January 24, 2024, and subject to weather and unforeseen conditions.

 Outfall Structure and River Boulevard Area